IPC Privacy Management Plan

-The other public interest directions are unlikely to affect how we manage personal information.
+The other public interest directions are unlikely to affect how the IPC manages personal information.

-Offences can be found in s62-68 of the PPIP Act.
+Offences can be found in Part 8 of the PPIP Act.

-- intentionally disclose or use personal information accessed in doing our jobs for an unauthorised purpose
+- intentionally disclose or use personal information accessed as a part of our work for an unauthorised purpose

 - offer to supply personal information that has been disclosed unlawfully

-- hinder the Privacy Commissioner or a member of staff from doing their job.
+- hinder the Privacy Commissioner or a staff member from doing their job.

 The PPIP Act also governs how NSW public sector agencies should manage personal information contained in public registers (Part 6 – Public Registers).